 #2.
 Develop a Consistent Planning Routine

-I have a weekly workout schedule — one regimen for Monday through Friday and another for the weekend.
-I do it at the same time every day (mornings), so I don’t need to think about it.
-Family members know not to mess with it, or they risk the not-so-nice person I become.
-My routine impacts how I sleep, eat, and interact with others during the day and allows me to stay balanced as a mother, wife, friend, worker, and human.
+Many have a weekly workout schedule — you might have one regimen for Monday through Friday and another for the weekend.
+Our routines impact how we sleep, eat, and interact with others during the day and allow us to stay balanced as a spouse or partner, parent (to a person and/or pet), friend, worker, and human.

-During the summer months, I dedicate specific times each week to reviewing and adjusting plans and preparing for what’s ahead.
-Having a routine keeps me from getting swept up by meetings on the calendar or pressing things that may arise, either of which may tempt me to push off these important but not urgent things to another day.
+During the summer months, dedicate specific times each week to reviewing and adjusting plans, and preparing for what’s ahead.
+Having a routine keeps us from getting swept up by meetings on the calendar or pressing things that may arise, either of which may tempt us to push off these important but not urgent things to another day.
 Ultimately, routine results in better outcomes.

 #3.
 Leverage People, Tools, and Resources

-As I said, my Apple watch isn’t necessary.
-But when human beings are involved in long-term projects — like exercise or drug commercialization — this type of external tool serves to keep us on track and stay motivated.
+When human beings are involved in long-term projects — like exercise or drug commercialization — these seemingly unnecessary tools serve to keep us on track and stay motivated.
 Having a workout buddy also helps immensely in sticking to the regimen and achieving goals.

 Workplace tools such as project management software, calendars, task lists, and yes, consultants like The NemetzGroup, are intended to do the same thing.
 They ensure nothing falls through the cracks; they are fundamentally about supporting progress and forward motion.